Symbiote (comics): Spider-Gwen

 In Spider-Gwen's universe, Dr. Elsa Brock creates a cure to Harry Osborn's Lizard DNA by using Spider-Gwen's radioactive isotopes, given to her by S.I.L.K.
 Leader Cindy Moon.
 When Gwen injects the isotopes into Harry, the Lizard serum combines with the Spider isotopes and transforms into Venom.
 Venom then bonds to Spider-Gwen, which gives her her powers back and she becomes Gwenom.
 This symbiote, in its natural form, is made up of some spiders working together and is weak to sonic attacks only when bonded to a host; without a host, it is not susceptible to this weakness.

 Amalgam Comics

-In the Amalgam Comics universe, the facility which created Spider-Boy started experimenting on a substance that they obtained from an alien spaceship.
+In the Amalgam Comics universe, the Project Cadmus facility which created Spider-Boy started experimenting on a substance that they obtained from an alien spaceship.
 They inadvertently created a crystalline symbiote named Bizarnage (amalgamation of Carnage and Bizarro).
 It had the powers of Spider-Boy and started attacking everyone, until Spider-Boy defeated it.